Learn-Java-for-Beginners/learn-java-for-beginners.github.io/week-1-java-basics/concepts.md

-# Concepts – Week 1: Java Foundations & OOP Thinking
+# Concepts – Week 1: Java Foundations and OOP Thinking

 This document explains the **core engineering concepts** behind Java basics.
 The goal is not memorization — the goal is clarity.